finos/code-scanning/README.md

       - name: Export requirements.txt from poetry
         run: poetry export --without-hashes -f requirements.txt > requirements.txt
 ```

-Make sure to create a `safety-policy.yml` file, which will define which errors/warnings to suppress as false positives; you can find a sample file in the `python` subfolder.

 If you want to test it, add a dependency against [`insecure-package`](https://pypi.org/project/insecure-package/), re-run the `safety check` command mentioned in the GitHub Action above and expect the build to fail.